 This article is missing one or more sections.
 You can help the BirdForum Opus by expanding it.

 Straddling the Bosphorus, Istanbul is a city in two continents and a classic migration bottleneck where many thousands of migrant birds from Europe pass into the Middle East.

 Raptors are the main attraction for the many birders that visit Istanbul each year and most European species pass through although some peak at different times.
-Western Honey Buzzard and Common Buzzard, Lesser Spotted Eagle and Levant Sparrowhawk are among the most numerous but more than 20 species have been recorded.
+European Honey Buzzard and Common Buzzard, Lesser Spotted Eagle and Levant Sparrowhawk are among the most numerous but more than 20 species have been recorded.

 The most popular watchpoints are the hills of Camlica on the Asiatic side of the Bosphorus.